 They say that we all have a book in us waiting to be born.
 I believe that there’s a huge, untapped reservoir of literary talent among those with kidney disease: not only talent, but an innovative perspective that goes beyond the mundane and into the profound and spiritual.
 This fresh insight can bring a joyful laugh, a grateful tear, or food for thought as the reader comprehends the overwhelming challenges that those who are chronically ill face every day.

 Do you have an aspiration for the future?
-To motivate you to start writing, the Renal Support Network is holding an essay contest (see the sidebar for details).
-The theme of the contest is “Aspirations for the Future: What Gives You Hope.”
+To motivate you to start writing, the Renal Support Network holds an essay contest every year (Click here for details).
+The contest starts in late spring and ends August 10th.
+I encourage you to enter the contest this year if time permits or keep an eye out for next year’s call for entries announcement.

 Have you defied the odds to pursue a personal goal or developed a plan to reach your dream?
 How have you held on to hope despite difficult circumstances?
 Describe a person who challenged you to go beyond your limitations or tell a story about a pet or a hobby that keeps a smile on your face.
 Write about hope!

-This essay contest is a forum for you to share your experiences with others, as well as an opportunity to be recognized publicly for your writing.
+RSN’s blog and essay contest are forums for you to share your experiences with others, as well as an opportunity to be recognized publicly for your writing.
 You’re the thought leaders in the kidney community; you provide the most inspiration to fellow patients.
-Your essay can inspire others, give them hope, and help them realize that they’re not alone.
+Your story can inspire others, give them hope, and help them realize that they’re not alone.

 Words live forever.
 I look forward to hearing your story!